 The children’s cemetery is just below the modern town, which is on the site of the ancient Classical city of Astypalaia.
 Almost all the burials are in pots, mostly large amphorae previously used to transport the goods traded by the city.
 Their form suggests that they came from all over the Aegean between around 750 B.C. and A.D.
 100. The Field School is taught within a long-term bioanthropology project involving collaboration between the Ephorate of Antiquities of the Dodecanese (part of the Ministry of Culture of Greece) and Prof. Simon Hillson of the Institute of Archaeology at University College London.

-The 2019 field school begins on Sunday July 1 and we will work six days per week until Friday August 3.
+The 2022 field school begins on Friday July 1 and we will work six days per week until Wednesday August 3.
 All teaching takes place in the laboratory.
 The first week will be spent on intensive training in the methods required.
 For the remainder of the time, students build their experience through supervised work in the laboratory and learn to place the project in its wider context through discussions and lectures.
-We follow the local working day, which is governed by the heat: 7 a.m. to 3 p.m. in the laboratory (including short breaks for breakfast and lunch).
+We work 8 hours per day in the laboratory (including short breaks for breakfast and lunch).
 Everyone lives in basic but comfortable studio style accommodation and the evening meal is served in the yard area outside.
-It is a thirty minute walk uphill to work each morning – so we leave the studios at 6.30 a.m. – and the same walk but downhill on the way home at 3 p.m.

 Period(s) of Occupation: Archaic, Classical and Hellenistic.
 Most burials are 600 to 400 B.C.

 Training in excavation, conservation and study of young children's remains